DecipherNow/synonyms/README.md

 $GOPATH/bin/synonyms [port]
 ```

+The service first checks for the presence of the WordNet database files in $TMPDIR/synonyms-service-wordnet-db/dict, and if not yet present, it downloads them (16Mb download, 53Mb uncompressed) to this location.
+Thereafter, the service listens on port 8080 (or first argument `port` if provided).

 ### Docker Start

 Once the `deciphernow/synonyms` image exists locally (see above), we can run it with, e.g.: